bbfrederick/rapidtide/README.rst

 What is this package?
 ---------------------

-Rapidtide is a suite of python programs used to perform rapid time delay analysis on functional imaging data to find time lagged correlations between the voxelwise time series and other time series, both in the LFO band (rapditide2) and now in the cardiac band (happy).
+Rapidtide is a suite of Python programs used to perform rapid time delay analysis on functional imaging data to find time lagged correlations between the voxelwise time series and other time series, both in the LFO band (rapditide2) and now in the cardiac band (happy).